SilviaSaverino/Reader-s-angle-Back-End/README.md

 Fields:
 - owner: This field is a foreign key referencing the User model from Django's built-in authentication system.
 It establishes a relationship between the PostStatus model and the user who has a status for a post.
 When a user is deleted, all associated post statuses will be removed as well.
 - post: This field is a foreign key referencing the Post model from the 'posts' application.
 It represents the post for which the status is being recorded.
 When a post is deleted, all associated post statuses will be removed as well.
+- profile: This field is a foreign key referencing the Profile model from the 'profiles' application.
+It represents the profile associated with the user who has a status for a post.
+When a profile is deleted, all associated post statuses will be removed as well.
+The default value is set to 0.
 - status: This field is a CharField with a maximum length of 15 characters.
 It allows users to choose a status for the post from predefined choices.
 The available choices are 'Read' and 'Will read'.
 Users can indicate whether they have read the book the post is about or plan to read it in the future.

 Methods: